garrandall/popular-music-data/tracks/just-the-way-you-like-it-tasha-holiday.md

   ranking_list: Billboard Hot 100
   start_date: '1997-05-17'
 ---
-Artist: Tasha Holiday f/ Mase
-Album: Just the Way You Like It 12"
-Song: Just the Way You Like It (Main Edit)

 Miss Holiday
 Whatcha got
 Stevie J guaranteed to make it hot
 Bad Boy, MCA
 Doing this all day, any day

-1 - Is it just the way you like it, baby
+Is it just the way you like it, baby
 Tell me what you want
 Don't be ashamed to tell me how you want it
 We can get it on